A Memorial Day Event Honoring Fallen Heroes

 Can you visit my loved one at my local National Cemetery?

-For 2023, #TheHonorProject will only be visiting fallen heroes at Arlington National Cemetery (Arlington, VA); Florida National Cemetery (Bushnell, FL); Fort Logan National Cemetery (Denver, CO); Fort Sam Houston National Cemetery (San Antonio, TX); Georgia Veterans Memorial Cemetery (Glennville, GA); Great Lakes National Cemetery (Holly, MI); Hampton National Cemetery (Hampton, VA); Jacksonville National Cemetery (Jacksonville, FL); Kentucky Veterans Cemetery West (Hopkinsville, KY); Rosecrans National Cemetery (San Diego, CA); Tahoma National Cemetery (Kent, WA); Washington Crossing National Cemetery (Bucks County, PA); West Point National Cemetery (West Point, NY); Valley of the Sun Mortuary & Cemetery (Chandler, AZ).
+For 2024, #TheHonorProject will only be visiting fallen heroes at Arlington National Cemetery (Arlington, VA); Albert G. Horton, Jr. Memorial Veteran Cemetery (Suffolk, VA); Brigadier General William C. Doyle Memorial Cemetery (Wrightstown, NJ); Florida National Cemetery (Bushnell, FL); Fort Logan National Cemetery (Denver, CO); Fort Rosecrans National Cemetery (San Diego, CA); Fort Sam Houston National Cemetery (San Antonio, TX); Fort Snelling National Cemetery (Minneapolis, MN); Georgia Veterans Memorial Cemetery at Glennville (Glennville, GA); Great Lakes National Cemetery (Holly, MI); Hampton National Cemetery (Hampton, VA); Jacksonville National Cemetery (Jacksonville, FL); Kentucky Veterans Cemetery West (Hopkinsville, KY); Massachusetts National Cemetery (Buzzards Bay, MA); National Cemetery of the Alleghenies (Bridgeville, PA); National Memorial Cemetery of Arizona (Phoenix, AZ); Tahoma National Cemetery (Kent, WA); Utah Veterans Cemetery and Memorial Park (Salt Lake City, UT); Washington Crossing National Cemetery (Bucks County, PA); and West Point Cemetery (West Point, NY).
 If you’d like to honor a fallen hero located elsewhere, you may choose to host your own volunteer-led event.
-Please note that if you’d like to host a volunteer-led event, you must express interest by completing the form linked here by May 5, 2023.
+Opportunities to host a volunteer-led event will open in March 2024.

 I am a family member of the fallen.
 May I also volunteer?

 Absolutely.
-We encourage families of the fallen to volunteer.
-Please register at your location of choice when registration opportunities open in late March.
+We encourage families of the fallen to volunteer with us on Memorial Day weekend.
+Please register at your location of choice when registration opportunities open in March.
 Event organizers will contact you with details in May.

 Will I be able to tell if someone has visited my loved one?